pga03/extension-chrome-windows/README.md

 **You also need to clone the first-discovery-native-host repo to C:\Users\IBM_ADMIN\projects\first-discovery-native-host**

+###Usage
+Go to chrome-extension://fojfkfdnipccdhhjakieojkglomfaloe/index.html and http://extension-demo-jtworkme.mybluemix.net/

+Once on the pages, you can try sending messages.

 ###Additional Notes:
 * A webpage can't listen for messages, but it can be sent responses.
 This is good enough for our use case.
 * Windows/OS X/Linux have different installation methods